ModelZoos/TransformerModelZooDataset/README.md

 ## Introduction

-The investigation of poplutaions of neural networks has gained momentum in recent years.
+The availability of large, structured populations of neural networks --- called ``model zoos'' --- has led to the development of a multitude of downstream tasks ranging from model analysis, to representation learning on model weights or generative modeling of neural network parameters.
-Fuelled by the availability of such populations or so called ``model zoos'', multiple approaches have been proposed for a multitude of different downstream tasks including (i) model analysis, (ii) discovery of learning dynamics, (iii) representation learning on model weights, or (iv) generative modeling of neural network weights and biases.
-Unfortunately, currently available model zoos are limited in size and architecture.
-Firstly, they are restricted to CNNs or RNNs, neglecting the Transformer, which is among the currently most successful neural network architectures.
-Secondly, most model zoos focus on computer vision tasks and neglect language models.
+However, existing model zoos are limited in size and architecture and neglect the transformer, which is among the currently most successful neural network architectures.

-We address the gap by introducing model zoos of state-of-the-art architectures: we publish a dataset of Transformer model zoos, which for the first time covers both computer vision and natural language processing.
-To achieve this, we develop a new blueprint for model zoo generation that encompasses both pre-training and fine-tuning steps.
-We publish 250 vision and 40 language models that cover a large span of generating factors and thoroughly evaluate their behavioral diversity.
-We suggest multiple possible applications grounded in examples from the literature and show how our dataset can be used to extend them.
-Finally, we illustrate how our zoos can be used to unlock novel applications: we present early experiments on model weights averaging in transformer models, and show where these approaches succeed.
-This paper, by extending previous lines of similar work, will allow researchers to push their model population-based methods from the small model regime to state-of-the-art architectures.
+We address this gap by introducing the first model zoo of vision transformers (ViT).
+To better represent recent training approaches, we develop a new blueprint for model zoo generation that encompasses both pre-training and fine-tuning steps, and publish 250 unique models.
+They are carefully generated with a large span of generating factors, and their diversity is validated using a thorough choice of weight-space and behavioral metrics.

-This repository contains the code required to train and evaluate the models in the zoo.
-We include a sample of the full dataset, which will be made available before the conference.
-The full dataset will include all backbone models, and the populations generated from them.
+To further motivate the utility of our proposed dataset, we suggest multiple possible applications grounded in both extensive exploratory experiments and a number of examples from the existing literature.
+By extending previous lines of similar work, our model zoo allows researchers to push their model population-based methods from the small model regime to state-of-the-art architectures.
 An overview of the performance of the models in the zoo is shown in the following figure:

 ![Performance Metrics](assets/performance_metrics.png)